corbosman/node-red-gpiod/README.md

 ## Quick Start

-To run this container stand-alone you can start it like this.
-The daemon is now listening on port 8888 on localhost.
+To run this container stand-alone you can start it like this:
-Because the daemon needs to access device pins on the Raspberry PI, it is necessary to run the container in privileged mode.

 ```
 docker run -d -p 8888:8888 --privileged --name gpiod corbosman/node-red-gpiod:dev
 ```

+The daemon is now listening on port 8888 on localhost.
+Because the daemon needs to access device pins on the Raspberry PI, it is necessary to run the container in privileged mode.

 To stop it: